The Gund

 Post-Baccalaureate Fellow in Museum Practices and Arts Administration

-Tillie (she/her) works with our Director and Chief Curator and staff to develop engaging and thought-provoking programs, which includes conducting research on the current collection and assessing opportunities for growth.
+Tillie works closely with Daisy Desrosiers, Director and Chief Curator, and staff to develop engaging and thought-provoking programs, which includes conducting research on the current collection, curatorial research, and assessing opportunities for growth.
 She graduated magna cum laude from Kenyon College in 2023 with a degree in Spanish and minors in art history and chemistry.
 While at Kenyon, Tillie spent a summer studying abroad in Madrid, Spain, a trip that inspired her senior capstone thesis about the self-fashioning of a Spanish national identity through the collections and selected works at the three national museums in Madrid.

 In her free time, Tillie enjoys walking or biking on the Kokosing Gap Trail, reading, cooking, and keeping up with Formula 1 racing.